 - Decide which room needs a priority

 In my case, I cannot cook in a dirty kitchen with a sink full of dirty utensils and a dirty kitchen top.
-So after every meal, I make sure the floor is clean, the utensils are clean, and I wipe the kitchen top.
+So after every meal, I make sure the floor is clean, and the utensils are clean, and I wipe the kitchen top.

 Mostly I clean utensils as I cook and wipe the floor when I am waiting for food to be ready.